matt-land/deploylambda/README.md

 usage
 ------------------

-`deploy-lambda` <-- list current lamda functions in th default account
+`list-lambda` <-- list current lamda functions in th default account

+`backup-lambda my-lambda-name` <-- download a backup of the current lambda code

 `deploy-lambda my-lambda-name` <-- deploy the new lambda code